saltstack/salt-windows-msi/HACKING.md

 ```
 The VisualStudioVersion: 14.0.25420.1 translates to VS2015 with Service Pack 3.
 This is available for download
 for free from https://visualstudio.microsoft.com/vs/older-downloads/ so long as you have a develop account.
 This
 is free for developers and does not expire.
-What this enables you to do is build the MSI using the build in Wix
+What this enables you to do is build the MSI using the built-in Wix
 commands, all from within the IDE.
 Note that this requires:
  - [This](https://marketplace.visualstudio.com/items?itemName=WixToolset.WixToolsetVisualStudio2015Extension)
  extention